How to Choose a Microscope Objective or Objective Lens

 How to Choose the Right Microscope Objective

-What is the Conjugate Distance you need?
+Choosing the Right Conjugate Distance

 Many objective lenses are corrected for infinite conjugate distance, while others are designed for finite conjugate distance applications.
 Compared to infinite conjugate objectives which need a secondary lens (also called tube lens), a finite conjugate objective can generate an image of a specimen by itself.